syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/ImportAndExport.md

 ---
 layout: post
-title: Import and Export in RichTextEditor control for Syncfusion Essential ASP.NET Webform
+title: Import and Export in ASP.NET RichTextEditor control | Syncfusion
-description: Import a word document into the RichTextEditor and Export the  control's content into a word or PDF file
+description: Import a word document into the RichTextEditor and Export the control's content into a word or PDF file.
 platform: aspnet
 control: RTE
 documentation: ug